Food-Truck-TrackR-Build-Week/back-end/README.md

 DELETE /api/menus/:menuId/menuItems/:menuItemId - restricted, removes the menuItem with menuItemId from the menu with menuId

-POST /api/menus/:menuId/menuItems/:menuItemId - restricted, adds a url (string) to the `itemPhotos` array for the menuItem with the given id
+POST /api/menus/:menuId/menuItems/:menuItemId/itemPhotos - restricted, adds a url (string) to the `itemPhotos` array for the menuItem with the given id

+- `req.body`: a `url` (string) is required
 - returns the updated array of itemPhotos

-DELETE /api/menus/:menuId/menuItems/:menuItemId - restricted, removes a url (string) from the `itemPhotos` array for the menuItem with the given id
+DELETE /api/menus/:menuId/menuItems/:menuItemId/itemPhotos - restricted, removes a url (string) from the `itemPhotos` array for the menuItem with the given id

+- `req.body`: a `url` (string) is required
 - returns the updated array of the itemPhotos

 GET /api/diners/:id - restricted, returns the diner with the given id